Jun12Shao/Bi-LSTM-CRF-Models-for-Keyphrase-Extraction-from-Scholarly-Documents/README.md

 # Bi-LSTM-CRF-Models-for-Keyphrase-Extraction-from-Scholarly-Documents
 This is our final project of the course "Probabilistic Graphical Models".
-We try to reproduce the work of Al-Zaidy et al.(2019).
-Models were trained and tested on KP dataset.
+We try to reproduce the work of [Al-Zaidy et al.(2019)](https://clgiles.ist.psu.edu/pubs/WWW2019.pdf).
+Models were trained and tested on the scientific document dataset KP that was provided by [Meng et al.(2017)](https://arxiv.org/abs/1704.06879).

 This Folder contains the preprocessed KP database, Bi_LSTM_CRF model, code of Bi_LSTM_CRF, pretrained models and evaluating results.